TurboWarp/extensions/docs/steamworks.md

  - Electron macOS application
  - Electron Linux application (64-bit)

-The blocks will not work in the editor, in 32-bit environments, or in WKWebView or NW.js.
-You can still run the blocks safely, they just won't do anything.
+The blocks will not work in the editor, 32-bit environments, ARM environments, plain HTML files, WKWebView, or NW.js.
+You can still run the blocks, they just won't interact with Steam at all.

 When you package a project that uses the Steamworks extension, the packager willl ask you to enter your game's App ID, which you can find on the Steamworks website.
-See the demo game section below if you don't have one of these yet.

-## Steamworks & piracy
+If you don't have an App ID yet, see the demo game section below.

+You can just run the executable directly as usual; you don't need to start the game from Steam for Steamworks to function.
+There are a couple caveats:

+ - On macOS and Linux, the Steam overlay may not function
+ - On Linux, Steam needs to be installed as a native package, not as a Flatpak/Snap as the sandbox will prevent the apps from communicating

+## Security considerations

-Using the Steamworks extension in your game will not meaningfully prevent people from pirating your game.
+Using the Steamworks extension will not prevent people from pirating your game.

+The Steamworks extension is also inherently client-side, so a cheater could manipulate all of the Steamworks blocks to return whatever they want.
+You shouldn't use them for things that are security critical.

 ## Demo game

-For testing the Steamworks extension without paying for a Steamworks Partner Program membership, you can use the Steamworks demo game.
+For testing the Steamworks extension without paying for a Steamworks Partner Program membership, you can use the free Steamworks demo game.
 It's called Spacewar and its App ID is `480`.
 You don't need to install Spacewar; rather you can use its App ID to test various Steamworks APIs.

-Spacewar has achievements which have the following API Names, which can used for testing the achievement blocks:
+Spacewar has achievements with the following API Names, which can used for testing the achievement blocks:

  - `ACH_WIN_ONE_GAME`
  - `ACH_WIN_100_GAMES`